mrkelly/grunt-maven-deploy/README.md

 Default: *artifactId-version.packaging*
 Example: fizzwidget-1.0.0.war

 The output file.
 You can use either a string or a callback function which takes an `options` parameter.
 The `options` parameter includes all the options for this target's configuration.

+Note that `options.version` will have `-SNAPSHOT` appended at the time the file function is invoked when options.snapshot is `true`.

 Example)